kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/new-website-2020/index.md

 ![The Traditional Colors of Japan](colors-of-japan.jpg)

-The whole project stretched of two years, because I didn’t work continuously on the website, and sometimes didn’t do something for multiple months.
+The whole project stretched for three years, because I didn’t work continuously on the website, and sometimes didn’t do something for multiple months.

 ## Making-Of Series